Monday, December 8, 2025

 Dysphagia is the technical term for swallowing disorders: Those affected have a problem swallowing solid food and liquids.
 In Germany, it is estimated that around 5 million people are affected.
 The symptoms often occur in older people who have suffered a stroke or suffer from a neurodegenerative disease such as dementia/Alzheimer’s or Parkinson’s disease.
 However, those affected by head and neck tumors, for example, are also affected.

-The attachments can also be used as a very effective insect screen.
+Practical for the summer: the attachments can also be used as a very effective insect screen.

 The right color design for dementia and visual impairments